Emil Bodnăraș: Early life

 Bodnăraș was born to a Ukrainian father and a German mother in 1904, in Iaslovăț, Suceava County, Bukovina, then under Austro-Hungarian rule.

+While studying law at the University of Iași, he joined the far-right National Romanian Fascio, and later, in 1924, the National Christian Defense League, led by A. C. Cuza.
+He was expelled from the University and enrolled in the Timișoara military school, graduating in 1930 as the top of his class.

 His career as an artillery officer in the Romanian army was interrupted by a conflict with a member of the Romanian Royal House.
 He was transferred to a garrison in Bessarabia where he was contacted by Communist elements, became a Soviet spy and defected to the USSR in 1931.
 He returned to Romania in 1935 and fulfilled different special missions for Soviet military intelligence.
 Caught by accident, Bodnăraș was sentenced to ten years in prison.
 Imprisoned at Brașov, Doftana, and Caransebeș, he entered the Romanian Communist Party in 1940, becoming a key figure in Gheorghe Gheorghiu-Dej's faction.
 He was released in 1942.

 Arrest and the leadership entry of the RCP

 In 1935, Bodnăraș returned illegally to Romania to carry out special missions entrusted by the Main Intelligence Directorate (GRU) - Soviet foreign military-intelligence agency.
 However, he was recognized on the train and denounced by one of his former schoolmates.
 In May 1935 he was sentenced to 10 years of hard work for deserting in time of peace, theft of official acts and crimes against state security.
 After re-judging, the sentence was reduced to only five years of imprisonment.
-He was imprisoned in Aiud, Galați, Brașov, Doftana, and Caransebeș.
+He was imprisoned in Aiud, Galați, Brașov, Doftana, and Caransebeș prisons.
 At Doftana Prison he became friends with Gheorghiu-Dej, and in 1940 he became a member of the RCP.

 Being in Brașov Prison, Bodnăraș learned that he had lost Romanian citizenship, being a civil servant in the Soviet Union.
-"In Brașov prison I got the USSR citizenship through an official communication made by the Soviet embassy, on the basis of a request that my brother made to the embassy on my behalf.
+"In Brașov Prison I got the USSR citizenship through an official communication made by the Soviet embassy, on the basis of a request that my brother made to the embassy on my behalf.
 Being a Soviet citizen in those years was advantageous, a citizen of Romania who received Soviet citizenship was a person with whom it was not advisable to be violent or to beat", explained Bodnăraș personally in a stenograph in 1952.